 Your life has been changed.

 Take time to express your gratitude to God.
 Not like a thing on your to-do list, but a moment that takes the bigger story all in.
 It can be overwhelming, in a good way, but gratitude is a very personal way to make the gospel real.

 4) Practice the truth that Jesus helps you see others differently.

 You can see how this progression builds.
-It starts with recognition and remembrance of the gift you received and acknowledgment of the immeasurable cost.
+It starts with recognizing and remembering the gift you received and acknowledging the immeasurable cost.
 And gratitude is the appropriate heart response for a changed life.